MerlijnWajer/tracy/doc/reference.rst

 always available and is the sane choice unless you are trying to mix several ABIs.

+Hook functions should return:

+* TRACY_HOOK_CONTINUE if everything is fine.
+* TRACY_HOOK_DETACH_CHILD if the child should be detached.
+* TRACY_HOOK_KILL_CHILD if the child should be killed.
+* TRACY_HOOK_ABORT if tracy should kill all childs and quit.

 Returns 0 on success, -1 on failure.

 tracy_set_signal_hook